-The Company also incurred certain financing and professional costs in connection with the arrangement and the closing of the Facility.
-These costs will be amortized to interest expense over the term of the Facility in the amount of approximately \$0.4 million per quarter.
+The Company incurred certain financing and professional costs in connection with the arrangement and the closing of the Facility.
+These costs are being amortized to interest expense over the term of the Facility in the amount of approximately \$0.4 million per quarter.
 To the extent prepayments of the Term Loan are made or the size of the Facility is reduced, the Company may have to accelerate amortization of these deferred financing and professional costs.
-During the first quarter of 2003, the Company charged approximately \$0.8 million of deferred financing costs to interest expense that were associated with higher levels of capacity under the Facility than the current total of \$54 million.
+During the first quarter of 2003, the Company charged approximately \$0.8 million of deferred financing costs to interest expense that were associated with previously higher levels of capacity under the Facility.

-The weighted average interest rate that the Company currently pays on borrowings under the Facility is 5.5% per annum.
-This reflects a combination of borrowings under both interest rate options described above, as well as the swap of floating rates to a fixed rate described above.
-This rate does not include amortization of debt financing and arrangement costs, or adjustments for derivatives.
+The weighted average interest rate that the Company currently pays on borrowings under the Facility is 5.3% per annum.
+This reflects a combination of borrowings under both interest rate options described above, as well as the swap of floating rates to a fixed rate described below.
+This rate does not include amortization of debt financing and arrangement costs, or mark-to-market adjustments for derivatives.